abetkin/declared/docs/examples.md

     time.register(str)
     time.register(Time)

-And specify the default class for marks, so that it would know what to do with those strings:
+Then we will specify the default class for marks, so that it would know what to do with those strings:

     class DailyRoutine(metaclass=DeclaredMeta):
         default_mark = time